 Also, as you improve and adjust your employee onboarding process along the way, then you can easily have closed-loop communications at each step in your process.
 Doing it this way can help you achieve a consistent process across multiple locations and keep quality high even when role owners leave and join.

 Check out this video for a quick tour of how it could work, or read more about Gluu for onboarding here.

 “Treat employees like they make a difference and they will”

-Did you find this useful?
+Did you find it useful?
 If so we’d really appreciate if you share it: